uelkerd/governance-token-distribution-analyzer/docs/governance_token_roadmap.md

 ### Professional Tooling
 - ✅ Interactive web dashboard using Streamlit or Flask for data exploration
-- ⚠️ Automated report generation with customizable parameters (In Progress)
+- ✅ Automated report generation with customizable parameters
 - 🔄 API development for external integration capabilities
 - ✅ Database integration for historical data storage and analysis